 This dragonfly has a lot more detail than anyone will see, but alas, it can't be helped.
 I used reference imagery to draw the wings in Procreate then in Photoshop I created Diffuse, Luminance, Normal, Spec, and Alpha passes for Redshift.
 The body is mostly modeled with lofts in C4D.

 I guess it's only fair (wink wink) that this magical glen have a hipster fae.
 She is definitely judging you.
 But she'll point you to the tallboys if you ask.
-I intend to ask her for a Dropbox playlist.
+I intend to ask her for a Spotify playlist.

 Next up is the frog.
 This one was really fun to rig and almost impossible to see any of in the intro.
 But so it goes, right?
 Also, this is the first time I've tried cel animating a water effect.

 I'd be lying if I didn't admit to thinking "would this intro look dope on the side of a sweet 1980s camper van".
 So, I just had to have a Pegasus.
 It's also a little bit of an homage to the mascot of my Angel City Derby days.
 As a note, I didn't really care too much about how goofy the first few frames of the animation looked, so please overlook that part, as you really only see it rear up in the actual intro.
 Gotta pick and choose your battles.
 I believe that's called "stylistic streamlining".

 Honestly, this took me the longest.
 I really wanted to stay fun and 2D with my name.
 Something about "Penny Zee" just never looks that good in some kind of 3D logoform.
 So, I opted to add some old school video game elements and just enjoy the simplicity of it.